The JKHS Parent Network is in no way officially affiliated with or run by JKHS.

 Nigel Griffiths and his Team are required to abide by the 7 Nolan Principles of public life.
 They are: Selflessness, Integrity, Objectivity, Accountability, Openness, Honesty and Leadership.

-David Boyd, the 2nd in command at JKHS, the "Operational Headteacher" did turn up and was cross examined.
-Over discussing points concerning Jo Lucas' activity as union rep, the barrister said of David Boyd's responses:
+David Boyd, the 2nd in command at JKHS, the "Operational Headteacher" did turn up and was cross examined in the Court of Law.
+Over discussing points concerning Jo Lucas' activity as union rep, the Barrister said of David Boyd's responses:

 "This tells us that David Boyd takes us all for fools.
 That we don’t know how unions work etc. That he has an arrogance about him to spout that rubbish"

-The Court heard how David Boyd had not worked elsewhere, having spent his entire career at John Kyrle High School, thus bringing no additional experience or expertise to the school with him.
-David Boyd seemed to strike an argumentative tone with the Judge in the Tribunal, this and the content of his responses raised deep concerns.
+The Court heard how David Boyd had not worked elsewhere, having spent his whole career at John Kyrle High School, thus bringing no additional experience or expertise to the school with him.

 The barrister said to the Judge of David Boyd in his final summing up when discussing exam grades: